VinF/deer/docs/user/environments/toy_env_time_series.rst

    :align: center

-In this graph, you can see that the agent has already successfully learned to take advantage of the price pattern to buy when it is low and to sell when it is high.
+In this graph, you can see that the agent has successfully learned to take advantage of the price pattern to buy when it is low and to sell when it is high.
 This example is of course easy due to the fact that the patterns are very systematic which allows the agent to successfuly learn it.
 It is important to note that the results shown are made on a validation set that is different from the training and we can see that learning generalizes well.
 For instance, the action of buying at time step 7 and 16 is the expected result because in average this will allow to make profit since the agent has no information on the future.